EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 ### Package location

 Where should the expanded tokens live?
-We’re leaning towards Option B (**bolded**) now but would like feedback.
+We’re leaning towards Option A (**bolded**) now but would like feedback.

 | Option                                                                                               | Pros                                                                                                                                            | Cons                                                                                                                                                                                                          |
 | ---------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |